alperenx/Algorithmic-Foundations-of-Data-Science/README.md

 Our main textbook was Kevin Muprhy's Into to Probabilistic ML:  https://probml.github.io/pml-book/book1.html

-This was complemented with my own notes for numerical analysis, optimization,  JL Lemma, Concentration Inequalities, Sketching.
+This was complemented with my own notes for numerical analysis, optimization,  JL Lemma, Concentration Inequalities, Streaming, and Sketching.

 The lecture plan is as follows: